 - The drug might not be covered at all.
 Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug.
-As explained in Section 4, some of the drugs covered by the plan have extra rules to restrict their use.
-For example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
-Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you.
+As explained in Section 4, some of the drugs covered by the plan have extra rules to restrict

 There are things you can do if your drug is not covered in the way that you'd like it to be covered.
-Your options depend on what type of problem you have.
-If your drug is not on the Drug List or if your drug is restricted, go to the next section (Section 5.2) to learn what you can do.
+Your options depend on what type of problem you have:

+• If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do.